-All three Podengo size varieties are substantially identical in physical features except for the size and two coat types (smooth-haired and wiry-haired).
-The three size varieties include Pequeno (8 to 12 inches; 9 to 13 pounds), Medio (16 to 12 inches; 35 to 44 pounds), and Grande (22 to 28 inches; 44 to 66 pounds).
-The Medio and Grande have square-proportioned bodies, while the Pequeno is slightly longer than it is tall.
+All three podengo size varieties are substantially identical in physical features except for the size and two coat types (smooth-haired and wiry-haired).
+The three size varieties include pequeno (8–12 inches; 9–13 pounds), medio (16–12 inches; 35–44 pounds), and grande (22–28 inches; 44–66 pounds).
+The medio and grande have square-proportioned bodies, whilst the pequeno is slightly longer than it is tall.

-The Portuguese Podengo has a primitive appearance that is typical of native Mediterranean dogs.
-It has a lean, wedge-shaped head either flattened or rounded like the Chihuahua.
+The Portuguese podengo has a primitive appearance that is typical of native Mediterranean dogs.
+It has a lean, wedge-shaped head that is either flattened or rounded like the Chihuahua.
 Its muzzle is slightly long and tapers somewhat towards the nose.
 The nose is a darker colour than the rest of the body.
-It has almond-shaped eyes which range from honey to amber brown.
-The ears are large, triangular-shaped and pricked, but point out to the sides.
+It has almond-shaped eyes, which range from honey to amber brown.
+The ears are large, triangular-shaped, and pricked, but point out to the sides.

-As previously mentioned, Podengos come in two distinct coats, smooth-haired and wire-haired.
-The Smooth-Coated Podengo has a short-length coat that is dense and smooth, while Wire-Coated Podengo has a medium-length coat that is rough and coarse.
-Also, wiry coats often wear a distinctive beard and moustache.
-All sizes of the Podengo come in shades of yellow or fawn, either solid or with white markings.
+As previously mentioned, the podengo comes in two distinct coats: smooth-haired and wire-haired.
+The smooth-coated podengo has a short-length coat that is dense and smooth, whilst the wiry-haired podengo has a medium-length coat that is rough and coarse.
+Also, a podengo with wiry coat often wears a distinctive beard and moustache.
+All sizes of the podengo come in shades of yellow or fawn, either solid or with white markings.

-Smooth-coated Podengos are easy to groom and will only require a weekly brushing or a wipe over using a chamois leather.
-On the other hand, Wire-coated Podengos will need to be frequently brushed, at least 2-3 times a week.
+The smooth-coated podengo is easy to groom and will only require a weekly brushing or a wipe-over using a chamois leather.
+On the other hand, the wire-coated podengo will need to be frequently brushed at least two to three times a week.
 However, both coat types shed steadily throughout the year especially during autumn and spring, and as such will require frequent dog grooming.
-Other basic care is also required such as cleaning the dog’s ears, brushing its teeth and trimming its nails.
+Other basic care is also required such as cleaning the dog’s ears, brushing its teeth, and trimming its nails.